adamranieri/2105PythonBatch/BDD/bdd.md

 2. we write step implementation for each acceptance criteria step
 3. cucumber will run our acceptance critera and match them to the step implementations
 4. we can execute our acceptance criteria
+- Cucumber has no real link to selenium
+    - You could write cucumber tests for any software application possible
+        - You write the AC in Gherkin
+        - The step implemenations are just Python code to execute
+        - Theoretically you could write AC in Gherkin for a video game and the step implemenation is some really compliced bots set up to play the game
+- Cucumber is peanut butter and Selenium is chocolate
+    - They have no relation to each other BUT work extremely well together
+    - You could use only Pytest and selenium to do front end testing
+        - pytest lacks the nice features of cucumber
+        - No auto generatting test tubs
+        - No automatically ordering and reusing your code
+        - No ability to naturally blend your human AC into step implementations